Once the dam is finished, the land will be lost forever. But before it is flooded Kathryn and her father fill the empty homes with one last song.

-Images from the book could be used by all ages, but I would specifically recommend using this with upper key stage 2 to really explore the issues of loss, hope and the enduring power of music, especially as it includes reference to ghosts (although this could also be interpreted as the music.)
-It would be great as a guided reading text, but I can also see it being used as a whole class text over a longer period of time.
+All ages could enjoy images from the book, but I would specifically recommend using this with upper key stage 2 to explore the issues of loss, hope and the enduring power of music, especially as it includes reference to ghosts (although this could also be interpreted as the music.)
+It would be great as a guided reading text, but I can also see it being used as a whole class text over a more extended period.
 It would also be interesting to compare this book with others that use a similar style, such as The Arrival by Shaun Tan.

 Overall this is a must-have for any upper KS2 shelf and a book that stays with you long after the book cover is closed.